Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Equipment

-For bags and backpacks, not only the back offers space on a bike tour - the weight of the equipment should be distributed over several parts of the body and bike.
-Wind, rain or sun can lead to very different temperature sensations on the bike - a cold can best be avoided with professional cycling clothing.
-On a multi-day tour, you should always have a change of clothes on hand to be prepared for any eventuality.
-In addition to other important pieces of equipment, the necessary tools and repair utensils should not be forgotten.
-At high speeds, it's easy to take a wrong turn on a bike tour: traditional and modern aids such as a bike map or a GPS device are used for orientation.
-You should always have a small emergency kit with you.
+For bags and backpacks on a bike ride, not only the back offers space – the weight of the equipment should ideally be distributed over several body and bike parts.
+Wind, rain, or sun can lead to very different temperature sensations on the bike – a cold can best be avoided with professional cycling clothing.
+On a multi-day route, you should always have suitable change clothing ready to be prepared for any eventuality.
+Besides other important equipment items, don’t forget the necessary tools and repair supplies.
+At high speed, one can quickly take a wrong turn on a bike ride: for orientation, traditional and modern aids like a bike map or a GPS device serve.
+You should also always have a small emergency kit with you.

 Tips